Generalized Linear Models for VFL (VFL-GLM)

 vfl_predict_session = client.create_vfl_session(

-name="Testing notebook - VFL-GLM Predict",
+name="Testing notebook - VFL Predict",

 vfl_mode="predict",